Nirv-git/CVRPlayersOnlyMirror/README.md

   - **Transparency Mask** - Texture mask that adjusts the transparency of the mirror, goes from white for fully opaque, to fully transparent with black.
   - **Distance Fade** - Distance before the mirror starts fading to zero alpha.
 Disabled at 0.
   - **Distance Fade Length** - The length of distance traveled needed to fade to zero alpha.
+  - **Smooth Edge** - Make edge smoother and avoid transparent object will be rendered opaque.
+  - **Alpha Tweak Level** - Adjust smooth edge power.

 # Caveats

+  - If you turn off Smooth Edge,
     - Most transparent materials will appear opaque in the mirror
     - Particles, additive materials etc will have black outlines
   - Transparent materials behind or in front of the mirror may overwrite or be overwritten by the mirror, adjusting the render queue can help, or as a last resort using stencils.